-International Potato Center (CIP): Provide overall technical support to the project and coordinate the capacity building activities aimed at developing the technical, governance, and management skills of the ExCom, dedicated management team, field technical assistants (FTAs) and farmer members.
-CIP will also be responsible for overseeing the procurement, installation, and maintenance of the processing equipment for root and silage processing.
-CIP's Food and Nutrition Evaluation Lab (FANEL) at BecA lab, Nairobi, will provide food science and training support working with established and new commercial partners in the project target districts.
-The CIP Project Management Unit (PMU) will provide grant financial management and will appoint and dedicate a financial specialist to support the project working directly with SOSPPA-employed accountant.
-This support will include overseeing project accounting, including budgeting, annual work planning, monitoring budget spending, ensuring compliance with WB/GAFSP financial regulations and all relevant CIP financial policies and procedures.
-The PMU will also coordinate and support contractual and intellectual property rights (IPR) issues.
-Dr Julius Okello is an Agricultural Economist & Impact Assessment specialist with expertise in managing and evaluating impact of agricultural development interventions.
-He will be the CIP-Lead Scientist and oversee the design and implementation, SOSPPA ExCom's capacity building activities and design of systematic assessment of project impact.
-Dr Fred Grant, CIP Regional Nutrition Scientist & CIP-Uganda Country Manager, will oversee the design and implementation of a nutrition education program aimed at improving nutrition status of SOSPPA members' households.
+International Potato Center (CIP): Within the first three years, CIP will provide overall technical support to SOSPPA in implementing the project and will coordinate the capacity building activities aimed at developing the technical, governance, procurement and management skills of the ExCom, dedicated management team, field technical assistants (FTAs) and farmer members.
+CIP will also be responsible for providing technical advice to SOSPPA and overseeing the installation, and maintenance of the processing equipment for root and silage processing.
+CIP's Food and Nutrition Evaluation Lab (FANEL) at BecA lab, Nairobi, will provide food science, new product development and training support working with established and new commercial partners in the project target districts.
+CIP's Project Management Unit (PMU) will provide technical and managerial support, as well oversight, to SOSPPA in grant financial management and build SOSPPA capacity to efficiently handle these roles on its own.
+This support will include overseeing project accounting, including budgeting, annual work planning, monitoring budget spending, ensuring compliance with WB/GAFSP financial regulations, and all relevant CIP financial policies and procedures.
+Specifically, CIP finance will provide close financial assistance to the accountant to be hired by SOSPPA in terms of training-on-the job and oversight to enable her/him execute financial responsibilities efficiently.
+CIP will also support SOSPPA in the execution of annual financial audits for the first 2 years.
+CIP will also provide training and support to SOSPPA's treasurer to support some of the financial management functions and takeover oversight role when CIP exits after three years of project lifespan.
+Dr Julius Okello is an Agricultural Economist & Impact Assessment Specialist with expertise in managing and evaluating impact of agricultural development interventions.
+He will serve as the CIP-Lead Scientist and will oversee the overall implementation of the project, design, and technical aspects of the project, SOSPPA ExCom's capacity building activities and design of systematic assessment of project impact.
+Dr Fred Grant, CIP Regional Nutrition Scientist & CIP-Uganda Country Manager, will oversee the design and implementation of a nutrition education program aimed at improving nutrition status of SOSPPA members' households, with reducing participation in the last 2 years of the project.
 Ms. Sarah Mayanja, CIP Gender and Value Chain Senior Associate, will contribute expertise in gender dimensions of the project interventions.
 Dr Sam Namanda, Agronomist & Associate Scientist, will build technical capacity of FTA, member farmers, and vine multipliers in agronomic practices and compliance with root quality parameters.
+His responsibility will also decline (in project year 3) as SOSPPA learns and takes over the roles and responsibilities of providing agronomic support to its own members.
+The district agricultural and nutrition departments will continue providing the technical support needed in these areas to SOSPPA.

-Makerere University: The Department of Food Technology and Nutrition (DFTN) and MUK Business School will be resource partners and consultants supporting CIP under a sub-grant arrangement with CIP.
+Makerere University: The Department of Food Technology and Nutrition (DFTN) and MUK Business School will be resource partners and consultants supporting SOSPPA under a sub-grant arrangement.
 DFTN, through Dr Gatson Tumuhimbise, will provide technical capacity building to the SOSPPA ExCom and key staff on food processing, good manufacturing practices, industry food safety standards, hazard analysis and critical control points, and Uganda National Bureau of Standards.
-DFTN will, jointly with CIP, procure, install, and test the processing equipment, and train SOSPPA ExCom and processing staff on equipment use and maintenance.
+DFTN will, jointly with CIP, provide technical advice and support to SOSPPA procure, install, and test the processing equipment, and will train SOSPPA ExCom and processing staff on equipment use and maintenance.
 The MUK Business School will provide capacity building to SOSPPA ExCom, FTAs, and processing staff on market intelligence gathering, product marketing, promotion strategies, and good practices in project accounts management.
 The school will also train ExCom and SOSPPA on governance of the Association as a group and a business.